sciart-org/AppSciArt/docs/user_stories.md

       iii.
 The participant fills the joining form

       iv.
-The participant is prompted to discover SciArt seed collections
+The participant is prompted to explore seed collections

 * From [Unregistered joining](#us-2-registering).